-Currently, no data suggest that any drug is efficacious in the treatment of female orgasmic disorder.
+Currently, no data suggest that any medication is efficacious in the treatment of female orgasmic disorder.

-Diagnose orgasmic disorder based on DSM-5 clinical criteria.
+Diagnose orgasmic disorder based on DSM-5-TR clinical criteria.

 Treat with directed masturbation, usually as first-line therapy.

-Recommend sex therapy and other psychologic therapies to help women identify and manage factors that contribute to orgasmic disorder.
+Recommend sex therapy and other psychological therapies to help women identify and manage factors that contribute to orgasmic disorder.